 We ultimately agreed that it was important to connect theory and history with architectural practice in a way that would address both academic and pragmatic concerns.
 So I left the computer cluster and buried myself in architectural journals from the decade leading up to the winter of 2005.
 I was astonished and happy to see how Michel de Certeau’s theories of the individual’s agency in designed space began to manifest themselves in the technical drawings from the projects I uncovered.
 I also included a film from 2008 (Entre les murs) to the two canonical mid-century films I already was analyzing.
 All this added a new dimension to my work, which answered Professor Jeffrey Kipnis’s question about my earlier research: So what?

 If I could give one piece of advice to a future thesis writer, it would be this: The thesis is an opportunity to live the experience of your academic work, obsess over it, and make it the focus of your life.
 You will think about it in the shower and in that nebulous zone between sleep and waking.
 You will begin to see all kinds of connections and leads from the unlikeliest sources.
 In the last few weeks of writing my thesis, I realized that I needed an example of successful early modern social housing architecture outside of the trodden path.
 On a whim, I took New Jersey Transit to visit the Avery Library at Columbia University.
-I was surprised to find that they had a whole collection on Sadrach Woods, an American student of Le Corbusier, who also had built in thebanlieues
+I was surprised to find that they had a whole collection on Sadrach Woods, an American student of Le Corbusier, who also had built in thebanlieues.

 As an architecture student, I was allowed to design the layout and cover of my thesis.
 I spent the last few days making sure that the tone of the typography and the starkness of the cover reiterated my message.
 Finally, it was done.
 After a year of research and contemplation, months of obsession, weeks of painful writing, and several nights without sleep, three copies of the book arrived from Allegra Print (freshly baked) at 2:30 p.m. on Monday, April 12, 2010.